Imprecatory Psalms: Old Testament

-Imprecations in the Hebrew Bible are not limited to the Imprecatory Psalms.
-The Nevi'im (prophetic literature) contains many, as well, in the books of Hosea, Micah, and Jeremiah, for example, leading to their categorization as "imprecatory topoi".
+Curses in the Hebrew Bible are not limited to the Imprecatory Psalms.
+One of the first occurrences is in when Noah curses his grandson Canaan.
+The Nevi'im contain many imprecations in Hosea, Micah, and Jeremiah.
 Alongside this, in the Third Sermon of Moses in the book of Deuteronomy of the Torah, Moses is shown describing a litany of curses that would befall Israel for rebelliousness.
 Many of the same curses were later warned about by Joshua, some 100 years after Moses's death.